 - 2 Tbsp red onion, grated

-- In a food processor, pulse all the ingredients except the relish and the onions until a course paste forms.
+- In a food processor (affiliate link), pulse all the ingredients except the relish and the onions until a course paste forms.
 Scrape the sides of the bowl down and process until your desired smoothness.

 - Transfer to a bowl and add the relish and onions stirring to combine.